QMonkey/monkey-vim/README.md

 Leader+rs       Remove session (asks for confirmation; no-op when no session exists)
 ```

-Sessions are saved to `~/.cache/sessions/`.
+Sessions are saved to `~/.cache/vim/sessions/`.
 On Vim startup, a session is automatically restored from this directory.

+Viminfo is per-project: command/search history, registers, the jumplist and file marks are stored in `~/.cache/vim/viminfo/<project-root-flattened>.viminfo` (project root detected by walking up from the startup directory for `.git`/`.root`/`.hg`/... markers, falling back to `~`), so histories do not leak between projects.

 ```text
 '.
 Jump to last changes